R2Northstar/NorthstarBlog/_posts/2024-10-06-grunt-gamemode.md

 This shortcoming was later solved with the development of the most recognizable feature of grunt mode, its new economy and class system.
 New gamemodes and grunt versions of existing gamemodes like Hardpoint were also added to Grunt Mode 2 later in its development.

-Other features of VoyageDB’s were also iterated on.
+Other features of VoyageDB's were also iterated on.
 The spawning system was changed to include dropships for players, and camera angles for droppod spawns were reworked, and the exploding droppod door was re-added.
 VoyageDB continued to update their own Grunt Mode mod, and the spawning zones rework in that mod was actually added to Grunt Mode 2.